How to become a Licensed Appraiser

 To renew your license you must:

-- Submit the Renewal of Appraiser License form and pay the renewal fee of $379.00, which must be postmarked no later than the expiration date of the license.
-The renewal is for a two-year license term.
+- Submit the Renewal of Appraiser License form along with the renewal fee, which must be postmarked no later than the expiration date of the license.

 - Satisfy the required 28 hours of appraiser continuing education, which must include completion of the 7-hour National USPAP Update course, unless renewing on inactive status.
-Submit copies of course completion certificates with the renewal.
+Submit copies of course completion certificates to or fax to (512) 936-3899.

 An appraiser licensee who is unable to complete the 28 hours of continuing education may request an extension of education requirements by renewing the license AND submitting the ACE Extension Request form along with an additional $200.00 fee.
 An extension must be submitted by the expiration date.
 Persons granted a 60-day extension may not perform appraisals in federally-related transactions.
 The education must be completed within 60 days of the extension expiration date or the certification will automatically be placed on inactive status.
 Provide copies of course completion certificates to verify satisfactory completion of courses.